mattijsk14/BinPicking/README.md

 # Bin Picking with UR5 Cobot

-## This package contains an known-object detection, recognition and grasping solution for the UR5 cobot.
+### This package contains an known-object detection, recognition and grasping solution for the UR5 cobot made and optimised for ROS 2 with Intel's openVINO packages.

 > **THIS ENVIRONMENT IS UNDER CONSTRUCTION**
 >